 AI-powered virtual health care platforms are tackling problems of access in the healthcare sector.
 They could prove a worthwhile case study for any sector facing accessibility problems due to distance or the limited availability of trained experts.

-Peter MacLeod, principal and founder of MASS LBP, Canada’s home for democratic innovation, on how milestones like the 150th can teach us not-so-obvious things that help us unleash our social imagination in order to address some of the country's most pressing challenges.
+We speak to Peter MacLeod — of MASS LBP, Canada’s home for democratic innovation — about how milestones like the 150th can teach us not-so-obvious things that help us unleash our social imagination in order to address some of the country's most pressing challenges.

 Movements are demonstrating a well-deserved place in creating change.
 The next decade of social impact will consist of countless micro-movements.
-Knowing what makes them tick can give you insights to mobilize people for causes you care about.
+Knowing what makes them tick can give you insights to mobilize people for causes you care about, says Green Economy Canada founder Mike Morrice.